YoniA/terminal-quiz/README.md

 # Automate new questions upload :robot:

-It is possible to populate all db tables with questions form a formatted question file.
-Saving the tedious work of doing it for each question manually with a gui tool (sqlitebrowser).
+It is possible to populate all DB tables with questions form a formatted question file.
+Saving the tedious work of doing it for each question manually with a GUI tool (sqlitebrowser).

 To do so, carefully follow the steps bellow.